Omoinemie/Autoplugin/README.md

 - DSmotion
 - VitaGrafix
 # install font
-remane you font file to font.pgf or font.ttf, then copy it to UX0:data/AUTOPLUGIN/font/ folder.
+Rename you font file to font.pgf or font.ttf, then copy it to UX0:data/AUTOPLUGIN/font/ folder.
 # Credits:
  Thank you
 - Team OneLua